People would like to know what’s African breadfruit? and how to make it just like a Igbo individual would like it.

 The best way to cook ukwa (breadfruit)

 - Put the thoroughly washed ukwa in a sizeable pot.
-I used a pressure pot in the video below because it cooks the ukwa much faster.
+Use pressure because it cooks the ukwa much faster.

 - Pour enough water to cover the ukwa.
 The level of water should be about 1 inch above the level of the ukwa.

 - Add the edible potash.
 Add the dry fish or stock fish, cover the pot and cook till well done.
 The ukwa is done when the seeds melt when pressed.
 You may need to top up the water while cooking so watch it closely.
 If using a pressure pot, top-ups will not be necessary.